randomInteger/find_by_size/README.md

 $./walk.py ~/src 1 100000 MB

 # future improvements
-better error reporting would be more friendly.
+* better error reporting would be more friendly.
+* For tooling, you would want to output in a standard format like JSON if you don't mind that json is byte wasteful.